BigBigDoudou/bigbigdoudou/README.md

 💎 [gems_bond](https://github.com/BigBigDoudou/gems_bond) is a Ruby gems that fetches information about your project gems and scores them.
 When was the last commit?
 How many contributors worked on it?
 And many more!

-🌱 [dirty_seed](https://github.com/BigBigDoudou/dirty_seed) is a Ruby gem that populate the database of a Ruby on Rails application with bunch of dirty (but valid) data to quickly test application rendering.
+🌱 [dirty_seed](https://github.com/BigBigDoudou/dirty_seed) is a Rails gem that populate the database application with bunch of dirty (but valid) data to quickly test application rendering.

 ⛩️ [otoroshi](https://github.com/BigBigDoudou/otoroshi) is a Ruby gem to easily define properties and validations for thrustable objects and easier debug.